 If you’ve tried my Pan Seared "From Away" Burger recipe or any other recipe on passthesushi.com please don’t forget to rate the recipe and let me know where you found it in the comments below, I love hearing from you!
 You can also follow along for more good eats and travel tips on Instagram @passthesushi & @girlcarnivore, Twitter & Facebook.

 - 2 tbs Worcestershire sauce

-- 1 teas McCormick Hamburger Seasoning
+- 1 teaspoon McCormick Hamburger Seasoning

-- Salt and pepper (to taste)
+- Salt and pepper - to taste

 - 3 slices American cheese